On Coexistence of Conservative Replicator Dynamics with Four Strategies: Introduction

 where $x^\top(t) Ax(t)=0$.
-Note that the above system can be translated to the antisymmetric Lotka-Volterra equation with $3$ species~\cite{AkinLosert1984}, which arise naturally in four-species cyclic competition.
-The state evolution describes the change of population shares of four competing types, and can exhibit rich geometric behaviors, including saddles, spirals, and straight-line trajectories as shown in~\cite{durney2011saddles}.
-The dynamics also appears through the standard von Neumann symmetrization of a $2\times 2$ two-player zero-sum game, such as Matching Pennies, making it a canonical benchmark for cyclic, non-convergent learning dynamics~\cite{papadimitriou2016nash,biggar2024attractor}.
-In these contexts, the four-dimensional system acts as a foundational network motif: it has the minimal state space capable of sustaining coupled transition loops and non-adjacent cross-communications~\cite{lutz2013intransitivity}.
+Note that the above system can be translated to a three-dimensional antisymmetric Lotka-Volterra system~\cite{AkinLosert1984}.
+The state evolution describes the change of population shares of four competing types, and can exhibit rich geometric behavior, including saddles, spirals, and straight-line trajectories as shown in~\cite{durney2011saddles}. { Such systems arise in closed biochemical reaction networks with conserved total concentration, where the four coordinates represent the concentrations of four molecular states connected by a cyclic sequence of one-step transitions, commonly described as a macromolecular ``turning wheel''; see~\cite{doi:10.1073/pnas.85.16.5923,murza2010global}. } The dynamics also appears through the standard von Neumann symmetrization of a $2\times 2$ two-player zero-sum game, such as matching pennies, making it a canonical benchmark for cyclic, non-convergent learning dynamics~\cite{papadimitriou2016nash,biggar2024attractor}.